-I write a lot about Nebbiolo wines here on Opening a Bottle, but I wouldn’t say I care if people buy more Barolo and Barbaresco because they’ve read my work.
+Even though I write a lot about Nebbiolo wines here on Opening a Bottle, I wouldn’t say my mission is to encourage people to buy more Barolo and Barbaresco.
 As much as I love those wines, they are insanely popular at this moment.
 They don’t need the spotlight.

-However, that might be not the case with Valtellina.
-Having spent an afternoon in this tucked-away alpine enclave north of Milan — and seen firsthand how special yet precarious the vineyards are — I hope I can influence you to buy more Nebbiolo wines from Valtellina.
+However, that might not be the case with Valtellina.
+Having spent an afternoon in this tucked-away alpine enclave north of Milan — and seen firsthand how special yet precarious the vineyards are — I hope I can influence as many of you as possible to buy the wines from Valtellina.

 This region has so much potential.
 Its principal vineyard zones (Valgella, Grumello, Inferno, Sassella and Maroggia) each have a distinctive terroir, and the region’s wines as a whole have carved out a unique role among Italy’s fine red wines.
 They’re powerful yet subtle, intensely expressive yet modest enough to complement a variety of food.
 In other words, a Pinot Noir in Nebbiolo clothing.
 I think that, in 10 to 15 years time, Valtellina Superiore could be held in the same esteem as Barolo, Barbaresco, Brunello di Montalcino and Chianti Classico.
 In fact, the wines of ARPEPE — and to a lesser extent Nino Negri — are already there.

 Would increased acclaim and a bigger share of the export markets in Europe, America and Asia lead to more wineries and even more expressions of the region’s terroir?
 Could there be a day when dozens upon dozens of exciting Valtellina winemakers populate our wine lists and wine-shop shelves?
 I certainly hope so.